“I'm having chest pains.”

 You're having dinner with your family.
 Suddenly your chest starts to hurt.
 You're worried about it.
-Someone asks you what's wrong, so you say:
+Someone asks you what's wrong, so you say this.

 I'm having chest pains.